agaricide/on-design/README.md

 ##### Example 1:
 > The American flag is a signifier for the country of America.
 As an American, through shared cultural conditioning, it is also a signifier for American ideals: life, liberty, and the persuit of happyiness (classical libertarianism).
 The flag is the signifier, America & it's ideals are the signified, and I am the interpretant.

 **Semiotic material** is the fundamental [substrate](<https://en.wikipedia.org/wiki/Substrate_(chemistry)>) of all design.
-Like organic chemistry, it is the subject that is being modified.
+Like substrate in organic chemistry, it is the subject that is being modified.
 Semiotic material is anything that, when percieved by a human interpretant, causes a change of brain state.
 All signifiers are semiotic material.
 Any sign that is interpreted must be semiotic material, since the act of intepreting or percepting is itself predicated on a change of brain state.

 The first difference between a sign and semiotic material, however, is that the signified entities can be semiotic material, too.
 My argument is as follows: